Mobile phone industry in Japan: NTT Docomo

 DoCoMo was spun off in 1991 from Nippon Telegraph and Telephone (NTT), NTT Docomo first offered its second-generation service known as Personal Digital Cellular (PDC).
 It now offers a 3G service using W-CDMA technology known as FOMA.
 The company is operating a world band W-CDMA network at 2100 MHz.
 As of February 2019, the number of subscribers is 79 million.

 KDDI

 KDDI was formed by the merger of KDD (International phone service operator), DDI (nationwide CDMA operator except for Kanto and Tokai area), and IDO (CDMA operator for Kanto and Tokai area) in 2000.
 They offer the au mobile phone service: its second generation service, using CDMA technology, and 3G service, using CDMA2000.
 Their operating bands are 800 MHz and 2100 MHz.
 As of March 2016, there are 46 million subscribers.

-SoftBank Mobile
+SoftBank

-Softbank Mobile is a subsidiary of Softbank.
-Softbank purchased Vodafone Japan at $15b in 2006.
-Softbank Mobile now offers 3G, 4G and 5G services using W-CDMA technology at 2100 MHz.
-Softbank Mobile was also the exclusive service provider of Apple's iPhone in Japan until November 2011.
+SoftBank purchased Vodafone Japan at $15b in 2006.
+SoftBank now offers 3G, 4G and 5G services using W-CDMA technology at 900 MHz and 2100 MHz.
+SoftBank was also the exclusive service provider of Apple's iPhone in Japan until November 2011.
 As of March 2016, there were 40 million subscribers.
-Softbank acquired Y!mobile in 2010 and continued to use Y!mobile.
+SoftBank acquired Y!mobile in 2010 and continued to use Y!mobile.